All software development teams use release notes. Whether they know it or not, is a different question altogether.

 Material to get you started on Release Notes

-There is plenty of material available around writing release notes.
+There is plenty of material available around writing release log.
 But the final call needs to be taken considering your target audience.
 Below is a list of change logs of some famous softwares/tools.
 Feel free to take a cue from them.

-Take a look at our app for Jira that can automatically generate release notes in various formats.
+Take a look at our app for Jira that can automatically generate release documents in various formats.
 Automated release notes for Jira.
 This app is available for Jira cloud, server as well as data center.